 Louisville Seminary believes that a bachelor's degree is important preparation for theological study and ordinarily requires one for all applicants for admissions.
-Prospective students who do not have a degree but who have done substantial college-level work and who show evidence of promise for ministry may in unusual circumstances be allowed to begin Seminary course work as special students while completing their undergraduate studies.
-Students wanting to be considered for this provisional admission must work with the Admissions Office to plan a program leading to a bachelor's degree or its equivalent, either from a local institution or from an external degree program accredited by the Southern Association of Colleges and Schools (SACS) or comparable regional bodies.
+Prospective students who do not have a degree but who have done substantial college-level work and who show evidence of promise for ministry may, in unusual circumstances be, admitted into Louisville Seminary.
+To find more details about requirements and stipulations of such admission, please click here.

 Applications to our Master of Arts in Marriage and Family Therapy and Master of Arts (Religion) degree programs from persons who do not have a college degree or who are graduates of a college without regional accreditation will not be considered under any circumstances.

 The Seminary community welcomes persons for special study, not in a degree program, in as many as two classes per semester.
 All tuition and fees must be paid at the time of registration.
 If a non-degree student wishes to apply for admission to degree candidacy at a later date, up to 12 hours of course work successfully completed at Louisville Seminary within the last five years may be applied toward a degree.
 For more information on non-degree students contact the Office of the Registrar.